 ResultsThe program has enhanced access to care and support services for veterans and their family members and has generated high levels of satisfaction among patients.

-- Enhanced access: Information provided in November 2012 indicates that, to date, 371 veterans have received treatment and 130 family members have received a combination of counseling, support, and referral services.
-In a biannual 2012 patient survey, 80 percent of patients said Home Base helped them overcome barriers to seek the care they needed.
+- Enhanced access: Information provided in January 2014 indicates that, to date, more than 700 veterans and family members have received treatment at Home Base.
+In a biannual 2013 patient survey, 74 percent of patients said Home Base helped them overcome barriers to seek the care they needed.
 These individuals may not have sought or received such care and support without this program.

 Planning and Development ProcessKey steps included the following: